-If you’re not yet able to gauge your degree of hunger, don’t worry because this is completely normal.
-While you’re learning to trust your body again, use this rule of thumb to help you get back on the normal hunger track: Go no longer than 4 waking hours without eating, then assess your hunger level.
+If your body’s hunger cues have been silenced over the years, use this rule of thumb to help you get back on the normal hunger track: Go no longer than 4 waking hours without eating, then assess your hunger level.
 Your liver’s energy tank runs out of “gas” in about 3-6 hours, so most women begin to feel the biological signals of hunger during this time frame – depending on what they last ate, of course.

 0 – So hungry that you’re not even hungry – You know what I’m talking about, don’t you?